liflab/beepbeep-3-book/markdown/custom/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/customprocessors/Stuttering.java#L33)

 This example shows why `compute`'s `outputs` argument is a *queue* of arrays of objects.
 In this class, a call to `compute` may result in more than one event being output.
 If `compute` could output only one event at a time, our processor would need to buffer the events to output somewhere, and draw events from that buffer on subsequent calls to `compute`.
 Fortunately, the `SynchronousProcessor` class handles this in a transparent manner.
-Therefore, `compute` can put as many events as one wishes in the output queue, and `SynchronousProcessor` takes care of releasing them one by one through its `Pullable` object.
+Therefore, `compute` can put as many events as one wishes in the output queue, and `SynchronousProcessor` is responsible for releasing them one by one through its `Pullable` object.

 This example puts in light an interesting feature of the `SynchronousProcessor` class.
 Notice how we inserted a `println` statement in the first line of method `compute`.
 This allows us to track the moments where method `compute` is being called by BeepBeep.
 Consider the following program: